Welcome to the Christian Research Association NZ Website

 The prevailing narrative about church life in New Zealand often points toward simple, steady decline.
 But does this story tell the whole truth?
 The most comprehensive recent data—the 2023 Church Life Survey of 20,357 church attendees—paints a far more nuanced and fascinating picture of transformation, not just decline.
 This landmark survey reveals a community grappling with profound demographic shifts, evolving priorities, and surprising pockets of vitality.
 This article explores the five most surprising and impactful takeaways that are shaping the future of faith in New Zealand.

-The post Email Newsletters as a Source of News appeared first on Pew Research Center.
+The post About a third of UN member countries have ever had a woman leader appeared first on Pew Research Center.

-The post Which U.S. religious groups are most highly educated? appeared first on Pew Research Center.
+The post 8 facts about Americans and TikTok appeared first on Pew Research Center.

-The post What Makes People Proud of Their Country? appeared first on Pew Research Center.
+The post What to know about federal grand juries appeared first on Pew Research Center.

-The post 6 facts about national pride in the U.S. appeared first on Pew Research Center.
+The post Family Caregiving in an Aging America appeared first on Pew Research Center.

-The post How Americans view key members of the Trump administration appeared first on Pew Research Center.
+The post How Teens Use and View AI appeared first on Pew Research Center.

 Copyright © 2026 Christian Research Association of New Zealand - All rights reserved